Core concepts/Route graph

 Why it matters

 Runtime analytics can tell you that /checkout/review received fewer visits.
-The graph tells TrueClara where that route sits, what changed around it, and which release shipped the changed structure.
+The graph tells TrueClara where that route sits, what changed around it, and which release shipped the changed structure — so a reward experiment knows exactly which routes and edges to scope itself to.

 The graph powers: